-A polar orbit and wide swath provides near-complete coverage at least once per day in the polar regions except for a small region around the North Pole called the pole hole.
-The SSMIS sensor has a wider swath width (1700 km) compared to the SSM/I sensor (1400 km), which reduces the size of the pole hole.
+A polar orbit and wide swath provide near-complete coverage at least once per day in the polar regions except for a small region around the North Pole called the pole hole.
 The footprint or instantaneous field of view (IFOV) of the sensor varies with frequency (Table 2).
+Regardless of footprint size, the channels are gridded onto a 12.5 km polar stereographic grid.